 Alongside the original publication, the watercolours painted by Hutchison and other members of the battalion were offered for sale as prints.
 We’re doing the same.
 With the added bonus that Patrons will receive one of these A3 prints free of charge.

-Subject to demand, our first print is limited to 200 copies.
-This publishing event is being wholly run by the Association and will hopefully be the first of many.
+Our print run is limited to 200 copies.
+This publishing event was wholly run by the Association and the first of many.
 Please do support us and see all of the profits rolled back into the Association’s activities to education and inform people about the use of the Vickers MG.